This post was updated on August 15th, 2022

 Other teas may have health benefits, but only green tea, marjoram, and spearmint tea have PCOS-specific credentials.
 At least as far as body weight, metabolic health, and hormone parameters are concerned.

-Green Tea For PCOS
+Green Tea for PCOS

 Other PCOS Herbal Teas